Deed of Variation for Commercial Lease

 It's often used to adjust rent, extend the lease term, change the permitted use of the property, or update other obligations.
 Unlike a new lease, it keeps the original lease in place while documenting the agreed changes clearly.

-When should I consider a Deed of Variation?
+When Should I Consider a Deed of Variation?

 You might need a deed of variation if: